-Bitcoin Continues to Bleed, Falls Below $50K
+Bitcoin Dips Below $50K as Investors Flee Risk Assets

 - The CoinDesk 20 Index dropped nearly 20%.

-Bitcoin (BTC) extended its slump during the Asian trading hours on Monday, plunging below $50,000 to the lowest since mid-February.
+Bitcoin (BTC) extended its slump during Asian trading hours on Monday, plunging below $50,000 before recovering to nearly $53,000, still the lowest level since mid-February, as rising tensions in the Middle East and concerns about the strength of the global economy ate into investor confidence.

-The world's largest cryptocurrency fell as low as $49,112, before recovering slightly, according data from TradingView.
+The world's largest cryptocurrency fell for a fourth straight day, dropping to as low as $49,112, data from TradingView show.
 Ether (ETH), the native token of the Ethereum blockchain, sank to as little as $2,060, the least since Jan.
 3. The CoinDesk 20 index, which tracks some of the most liquid non-stablecoin tokens, dropped nearly 20%.

 Ether's near 25% slide is the worst single-day hit for the token since May 2021.
-The sell-off in ether was also catalyzed by rumors of crypto market maker Jump Trading's liquidating assets.
+The sell-off in ether was catalyzed by rumors of crypto market maker Jump Trading's liquidating assets.
 On-chain sleuth spotonchain identified a wallet supposedly belonging to Jump Trading which transferred 17,576 ETH, worth over $46 million, to centralized exchanges, a sign of possible liquidation.

 The bloodbath led to over $1 billion in liquidations in the crypto futures market, with ether registering over $350 million in liquidated bets, a rare oddity.

-Note: UPDATE (Aug.
-5, 07:09 UTC): Adds additional details on market sell-off, liquidations.
-UPDATE (Aug.
-5, 07:25 UTC): Updates prices; adds equity market indexes in penultimate paragraph.